-In an important and revealing remark, he stated that the Ordinance was not in effect in Arctic Bay until the time of his appointment, in 1967.129
+In an important and revealing remark, he stated that the Ordinance was not in effect in Arctic Bay until the time of his appointment, in 1967.

-A review of documentary sources produced no reports of specific events related to qimmiit in Arctic Bay, except a reference in the RCMP's 2006 report noting that in 1965 about 10 to 15 qimmiit in Arctic Bay were lost to what was suspected to be rabies.130
+A review of documentary sources produced no reports of specific events related to gimmit in Arctic Bay, with the exception of a reference in the RCMP's 2006 report noting that in 1965 about ten to fifteen qimmiit in Arctic Bay were lost to what was suspected to be rabies.